elk-audio/elk-docs/documents/sushi_overview.rst

 Sushi also supports `Open Sound Control
 (OSC) <http://opensoundcontrol.org/introduction-osc>`__.
 And can both send OSC updates and receive notes and parameter changes through OSC.
+Please see the dedicated subheading :ref:`sushi-control-osc` for more details on Sushi's OSC features.

 Another cool feature is **tempo sync over Ableton Link**, which enables you to seamlessly tempo sync Sushi with other devices over wifi.
 This